 How to fund an extension?

-Once you settle on an plan, you must then think about how to fund your extension.
-Fortunately, there are plenty of options out there for you.
+Once a plan is settled on, homeowners must then think about how to fund an extension.
+Fortunately, there are plenty of options out there for them.

 1. Home improvement loan